I have a question for you: How do you rate yourself as a leader?

 Photo by Official GDC.

-what is your leadership style, how to evaluate your boss, what is your leadership style?, your leadership style, how to evaluate leadership, leadership style, evaluating leadership styles, evaluating your boss, what is your leadership style answer, how to evaluate your leadership style
+what is your leadership style, what is your leadership style?, how to evaluate your boss, how to evaluate leadership, your leadership style, leadership style, evaluating leadership styles, evaluating your boss, what is your leadership style answer, evaluating your leadership style